Chinese fried rice: Variants

 The main ingredients of basic Chinese fried rice are cooked rice, stir-fried with chopped vegetables and meat, seasoned with soy sauce and garlic.
-Started as a humble and simple way to cook leftovers, initially there is no single exact recipe of fried rice in Chinese cuisine tradition, since any different leftovers and additional ingredients could lead to another different recipe of fried rice.
-Each household might have its own way in cooking fried rice, which might led to myriad variants.
-Varieties differs in its contents, seasonings, spices, also vegetables and meat being used.
+Started as a humble and simple way to cook leftovers, initially there is no single exact recipe for fried rice in Chinese cuisine tradition, since any different leftovers and additional ingredients could lead to another different recipe.
+Each household might have its own way to cook fried rice.
+Varieties differ in the contents, seasonings, and spices.
 This versatility and its economic value to save food has led to the popularity of stir-fried rice in China.